SchrodingerZhu/area-exam-survey/writing/main.typ

   freeze_inner (r)
 ```

 To some extend, inplace mutation problem has similar characteristics of race-free mutations in concurrent programming.
 Such mutations are permissible if and only if the mutator holds the exclusive access to the underlying memory locations.
-Hence, the idea of having local mutable regions can be ported to general settings outside concurrent programming, as long as we clear isolation between mutation and immutable sections.
+Hence, the idea of having local mutable regions can be ported to general settings outside concurrent programming, as long as we have a clear isolation between mutable and immutable sections.

 We hope to practice this idea in functional programming.
 A mutable region, can be abstracted as a monad or a function with certain algebraic effect.
 When taking out the value from a mutable region, the freezing operation can be performed.